 Neurodegenerative diseases are a group of rare conditions that involve the loss of neurological functions, such as walking or other movements, because of structural abnormalities in the central nervous system.
 These disorders can be genetic or nongenetic.
-The causes of many of these conditions are unknown, but may include factors such as:

 • Metabolic